 Rachel Delcambre, a spokesperson for the school, declined to release further information, citing “deep respect for the families and the sensitivity of this situation.”

 Morse, citing surveillance footage, said the violence began as a verbal clash that escalated within seconds.
 According to officials briefed on the investigation, there is no known continuing threat to the public.
 Morse described the incident as a “very targeted kind of disagreement” and pledged to track down anyone else connected to the shooting.
+One firearm was recovered at the scene.
+Police said the shooting likely had ties to gang activity and social media disputes.

 “This is still an ongoing investigation, and we’re still looking for more people who may be involved,” Morse said.